 Executive Remuneration

 The guiding principles for remuneration are found in the Remuneration Guidelines, which are set out below.
-These Guidelines were adopted by the Annual General Meeting on 17 May 2023.
+These Guidelines were adopted by the Annual General Meeting on 16 May 2024.

 Below is also information on MTG’s outstanding long-term incentive plans.

-Further information on remuneration can be found in the 2022 Remuneration Report (please see further down below) and in the 2022 Annual Report (which is available here).
+Further information on remuneration can be found in the 2023 Remuneration Report (please see further down below) and in the 2023 Annual Report (which is available here).

 Remuneration Guidelines

-Guidelines for determining remuneration for MTG’s CEO and other senior executives in the MTG Group (the “Senior Executives”), as well as members of the Board if they are remunerated outside their directorship, adopted by MTG’s Annual General Meeting on 17 May 2023.
+Guidelines for determining remuneration for MTG’s CEO and other senior executives in the MTG Group (the “Senior Executives”), as well as members of the Board if they are remunerated outside their directorship, adopted by MTG’s Annual General Meeting on 16 May 2024.

-These Remuneration Guidelines shall be applied to employment agreements entered into after the 2023 Annual General Meeting and to changes made to existing agreements thereafter.
+These Remuneration Guidelines shall be applied to employment agreements entered into after the 2024 Annual General Meeting and to changes made to existing agreements thereafter.
 These guidelines shall be in force until new guidelines are adopted by the General Meeting.
 The intention is for the guidelines to remain in place for up to four years, the Board will however propose new guidelines if material changes of the guidelines becomes necessary.
 These guidelines do not apply to any remuneration decided or approved by the General Meeting such as long-term share or share price related incentive plans and ordinary Board remuneration.

 A prerequisite for the successful implementation of the company’s business strategy and safeguarding of its long-term interests, including its sustainability, is that the company can recruit and retain qualified personnel.
 To this end, it is necessary that the company offers competitive remuneration.
 The remuneration structures shall encourage employees to do their utmost to safeguard shareholders’ interests and thereby the company’s sustainability and long-term value creation.
-Under the guidelines, executive remuneration shall be on market terms and may consist of the following components: base salary, variable cash remuneration, pension and other benefits.
+Under the guidelines, executive remuneration shall be on market terms and may consist of the following components: base salary, variable remuneration, pension and other benefits.

 The guidelines provide for the ability to set relevant financial and non-financial STI measures including governance, social and environmental, further contributing to alignment between the guidelines and sustainability.
 The criteria shall be designed to contribute to the company’s business strategy and long-term interests, including its sustainability, by for example being clearly linked to the business strategy.